Targeting in APOGEE-1

 Special Selections and Fiber Allocations in Long Halo Fields

 Due to the paucity of stars, targeting in many of the halo fields differed slightly from that in the disk and bulge fields, primarily in the use of Washington and DDO51 photometry to prioritize giants over dwarfs, as described above.
 Furthermore, the allocation of fibers among short, medium, and long cohorts in the long fields is set by the magnitude distribution of high-priority targets (e.g., globular cluster members).
-The details of these selections and fiber distributions can be found here for the following fields:
+The details of these selections and fiber distributions can be found in the README files for the following fields:

 Proper Motion Catalogs